samkudr/amplify-ios/README.md

+## Changes for Mac Catalyst

+Redirected to use [forked aws-sdk-ios-spm](https://github.com/samkudr/aws-sdk-ios-spm).
+Some *unnecessary* stuff are removed.
+Small fixes so it compiles for Catalyst.

+To separate this repository version tags from the [source](https://github.com/aws-amplify/amplify-ios) an arbitrary number (10) is set for the major portion.

 ## Amplify for iOS
 <img src="https://s3.amazonaws.com/aws-mobile-hub-images/aws-amplify-logo.png" alt="AWS Amplify" width="550" >
 AWS Amplify provides a declarative and easy-to-use interface across different categories of cloud operations.
 AWS Amplify goes well with any JavaScript based frontend workflow, and React Native for mobile developers.